 Llanteg is a small village in Pembrokeshire, on the county border with Carmarthenshire, in South West Wales, UK.

 It is within the parish of Crunwere and bisected by the A477, the main route into South Pembrokeshire.

 Crunwere has an old church (St. Elidyrs) which is located through a field in the north east of the parish.
 The church has now been declared ‘redundant’ with the last (open-air) service being held on 2nd August 2009.
 The building is taped off, but you can still access the graveyard.

 The two village chapels (Zoar Baptist & Mountain Congregational) are both also sadly closed.
-Zoar is now a Chapel of Rest for E.C.Thomas & Sons and Mountain Chapel has been virtually demolished and the ‘footprint’ of the building has been made into a memorial garden.
+Zoar is now a Chapel of Rest for E.C.Thomas & Son and Mountain Chapel has been virtually demolished and the ‘footprint’ of the building has been made into a community memorial garden.